 The Kenora Catholic District School Board's EQAO results provide the board with an overview of student achievement in comparison to the provincial standard.
 EQAO testing allows the board to reflect on the practices and implement new strategies focused on increasing student achievement.

 Board and school improvement plans are developed with special attention to literacy and mathematics.
-As the board implements the province's renewed math strategy and builds on literacy gains, we continue professional development for our dedicated educators.
-The board established organizational goals with a focus on creating customized teaching interventions, extensive support within the junior divisions well as a new research partnership with Lakehead University Faculty of Education to enrich relationships and improve numeracy mindsets, to increase confidence and problem-solving skills.
+As the board implements the province's math strategy and builds on literacy gains, we continue professional development for our dedicated educators.
+The board establishes organizational goals with a focus on creating customized teaching interventions, extensive support within the junior divisions well as a new research partnership with Lakehead University Faculty of Education to enrich relationships and improve numeracy mindsets, to increase confidence and problem-solving skills.